SpiritFlyr/spiritflyr.github.io/README.md

-This is for a HTML wed design class.
+This is for a HTML web design class.
 Enjoy!